-• Four geographical blocs are defined: the European Patent Convention (EPC) contracting states (corresponding to the territory of all the states party to the EPC at the end of the reporting year), Japan, the USA, and the rest of the world referred to as the bloc identified as "Others".
+- Four geographical blocs are defined.
+The European Patent Convention (EPC) contracting states2 (corresponding to the territory of all the states party to the EPC at the end of the reporting year), Japan, the USA and the rest of the world referred to as the bloc "Others". - Demand for patent protection is considered principally by counting each supranational application only once.
+However, alternative presentations are also given in some places in terms of demand for patent rights, after cumulating the number of designated countries in each supranational application.